At Vita Student Management Limited we take privacy seriously and we are committed to protecting it.

 Personal information we may receive from other sources: We may also obtain certain personal information about you from sources outside of our business which may include both our Group companies (where you have previously provided details to them) or other third party companies where you have previously provided your consent to personal information being shared, in accordance with those third parties’ own privacy policies.
 The personal information we receive from third party sources is typically your contact details, certain demographic information, and may also include details about information you have previously requested and/or preferences you have previously expressed concerning specific areas of interest.

 The purposes for which we use your information and the legal basis under data protection laws on which we rely to do this are explained below.
 Where there is a Legal Requirement We will use your personal information to comply with our legal obligations, such as: (i) to assist any public authority, industry regulator or criminal investigation body; (ii) to correctly identify you when you contact us and/or to verify the accuracy of data we hold about you.
 Where it is required to complete or comply with a Contract We may use and process your personal information where we have sold you a product or products, supplied you (or continue to supply you) with any services, where we have arranged for the supply of another party’s products or services to you as their appointed agent, or where you are in detailed discussions with us about the sale or purchase of a product or service.
 We will use this information in connection with ensuring that the terms of the relevant contract(s) are carried out or entered into.
 This may include circumstances in which we are not a party to the contract ourselves, however we have been appointed to administer or provide services relating to that contract.
-For the purpose of this description, a ‘contract’ will typically mean a lease or management services agreement.
+For the purpose of this description, a ‘contract’ will typically mean a sale and purchase agreement, lease or management services agreement.
 Please refer to ‘Type of personal information we process’ about you above for details of the types of personal information we process for these purposes.
 Where we have assessed there is a Legitimate Interest We may use and process your personal information where we have deemed it is necessary for us to pursue either our legitimate interests as a business, your legitimate interests as a resident or prospective resident, or the Legitimate Interests of a Group company, for the following purposes:

 • to correspond or communicate with you generally, for example with company or relevant location news;